Lunexa-Project/Lunexa/contrib/depends/README.md

 make HOST=x86_64-w64-mingw32 -j4
 ```

-A toolchain will be generated that's suitable for plugging into lunexa's
+A toolchain will be generated that's suitable for plugging into Lunexa's
 cmake.
 In the above example, a dir named x86_64-w64-mingw32 will be
 created.
-To use it for lunexa, from the top of the lunexa source tree:
+To use it for Lunexa, from the top of the Lunexa source tree:

 ```bash
 mkdir build